adamralph/xbehave.net/readme.md

 It's your choice.
 You can use any method of assertion or verification you like.
 Any framework which works with xUnit.net should work seamlessly with xBehave.net.
 E.g. Moq, RhinoMocks, Shouldly, etc.

-## How do I run it? ##
+## How does it work? ##

+xBehave.net generates xUnit.net test commands.
+You can execute xBehave.net scenarios using any xUnit.net test runner.
+E.g. TestDriven.Net, Resharper, xUnit.net console/GUI, Visual Studio 2012 Test Runner, etc.

+When you execute a scenario, xBehave.net passes default values for the parameters of the scenario.
+You can also provide example values for each of the parameters (see below).

-xBehave.net scenarios can be executed using any xUnit.net test runner.
-E.g. TestDriven.Net, Resharper, xUnit.net console/GUI, Visual Studio 2012 Test Runner, etc. If you have questions about using xBehave.net, either send a message to the project owners, raise an issue or come and chat to fellow users in the [xBehave.net JabbR chat room](http://jabbr.net/#/rooms/xbehavenet).
+If you have questions about using xBehave.net, either send a message to the project owners, raise an issue or come and chat to fellow users in the [xBehave.net JabbR chat room](http://jabbr.net/#/rooms/xbehavenet).

 ## Where can I get it? ##